tshepang/blog-movies/content/movies/Wreck-It Ralph (2012).rst

-A highly-enjoyable fantasy about a bad-guy video game character character who yearns for some loving.
+A highly-enjoyable fantasy about a bad-guy video game character who yearns for some loving.
 His acting on this desire, however, messes things up since he was designed to be villain.
 Along the way, he meets a delightful character in a form of computer glitch, an outcast that he reluctantly befriends.